flycheck/flycheck-popup-tip/README.md

 ![flycheck-popup-tip screenshot](screenshots/01.png)

 There is [official flycheck-pos-tip](https://github.com/flycheck/flycheck-pos-tip) extension for displaying errors under point.
 However, it does not display popup if you run Emacs under TTY.
+It displays message on echo area and that is often used for ELDoc.
-Also popups made by `pos-tip` library does not always look good, especially on macOS.
+Also, popups made by `pos-tip` library does not always look good, especially on macOS and Windows.

 ## Installation